The Mirth of Hollywood Money

 So he opted to go with Nick, so that he could make the movie he wanted to make.
 If he went with an unknown, he would have had a lower budget or he would have had to make some script changes.

-Some people don’t believe me when I tell them that I believe that the only reason Leonardo DiCaprio, the worst “name” actor of his generation, got a certain role was because his name, attached to a project, brings in millions of dollars of investment from the movie studios.
+Some people don’t believe me when I tell them that I believe that the only reason Leonardo DiCaprio– the worst “name” actor of his generation– got a certain role in a “big” film like “The Revenant” was because his name, attached to a project, brings in millions of dollars of investment from the movie studios.
 Do I seriously think the movie studios would hire a bad actor for a good part in a movie by a great director because they want to ensure a return on their investment?

 Well, when you put it that way.

 Leonardo DiCaprio is not popular and famous because of his great acting ability.
 He does something that always looks like acting but never actually is.
-He grunts and moans and moves his mouth but he has no particular insights into the character he is playing, the way Christian Bale, or Robert Duvall or Joaquin Phoenix or Meryl Streep or Cate Blanchett has.
+He grunts and moans and moves his mouth but he reveals nothing about the character he is playing that couldn’t be derived from a comic book drawing of him.
+He certainly doesn’t reveal character the way Christian Bale, or Robert Duvall or Joaquin Phoenix or Meryl Streep or Cate Blanchett does.
 He is popular because he projects the kind of anesthetized de-sexualized appeal of gay men that adolescent girls adore and don’t feel threatened by.
 He and Andrew McCarthy and Johnny Depp and Elijah Wood and Tobey McGuire are better actors, I suppose, probably, than the cast of “The Brady Bunch”, but they really aren’t in the same league as the others I named.
 Watch DiCaprio with the alluring Kate Winslet in “Titanic” and ask yourself this: if I was Kate Winslet in this scene would I be worried about what Jack Dawson might do to me?

 It’s a giggle.
 He’s completely harmless.

 All right– a certain segment of the population says, “no, I wouldn’t be worried, because I would want Jack Dawson to make love to me”.
-But that is because the entire scenario, a rich, cultivated, young British woman, offering, in 1910, to pose naked for a strange little American boy, in an exclusive cabin, in the first class section of a ocean liner.
-Unless you accept the rest of awful melodrama of Cameron’s “Titanic” as worthy of seriousness.
+But that is because the entire scenario, a rich, cultivated, young British woman, offering, in 1910, to pose naked for a strange little American boy, in an exclusive cabin, in the first class section of a ocean liner, is preposterous.
+I’m not saying you couldn’t make it work– a real writer absolutely could– but James Cameron doesn’t have even remotely the skill required to do it.
+Unless you accept the rest of awful cartoonish melodrama of Cameron’s “Titanic” as worthy of seriousness.

 But DiCaprio is immensely popular with a large segment of the movie ticket buying audience.
-He is so popular that his presence in virtually any professional production guarantee’s millions of dollars in revenue.
+He is so popular that his presence in virtually any professional production guarantee’s tens of millions of dollars in revenue.
 Thus DiCaprio as J. Edgar Hoover, as Howard Hughes, as Hugh Glass.
 That’s why people refer to his character in the movie not as J. Edgar Hoover or Howard Hughes or Hugh Glass but as Leonardo.
 Did you see when Leonardo fought with the bear?
 Did you see when drew the portrait of the naked girl?
-Did you see nearly drowned?
+Did you see when he invented that big airplane?
+Did you see when he nearly drowned?

 I really had no expectations about Gillian Anderson in the lead role.
 I thought, you never know– someone famous for her work on a slightly interesting but formulaic TV drama might turn out to be a good actress.
 Might.
 But she didn’t, and while it looks like she’s giving it everything she’s got and it looks like Terence Davies does wonders with what he’s given, she ends up reminding me of Lucy Ricardo.
 And then you watch Laura Linney for a few minutes and wonder why the hell she wasn’t playing Lily, and why Gillian Anderson was even in the movie.
 And the answer is obvious: Gillian Anderson was a huge star at the time the film was made (2000); she was a celebrity.
 She brought the money for an expensive movie.